 and to encourage active participation through research and clinical elective experiences.

-: Gregory Johnston, Jennifer Morris, and Jackie TsaoAdvisor: Andrea Hildebrand, M.D.
+: Gregory Johnston, Jennifer Morris, , Jackie Tsao, and Do GwakAdvisor: Andrea Hildebrand, M.D.

 The Red Wheelbarrow is a collaborative student-run magazine that strives to publish creative works in the literary and visual arts from medical students, faculty, UVM LCOM alumni and the broader medical community as defined by health care providers at The University of Vermont Medical Center and associated institutions.
 While The Red Wheelbarrow actively promotes the submission of content related specifically to the medical humanities – an interdisciplinary field that contextualizes and interprets topics including, but not limited to, the medical profession and education system and human health and disease – our magazine is ultimately inclusive of all ideas and creative endeavors outside the scope of the medical humanities.